FrancesCoronel/personal-website-v3/_posts/2015-01-05-interview-hack-reactor.md

     ([Endevr](https://www.youtube.com/watch?v=XTizYogXstU "Endevr")).
 3. **How often did you stay up late in your experience at Hack Reactor?** I was pretty aggressive about getting 6–7 hours of sleep.
-    And yes I did stay up late but it was’t frequent.
+    And yes I did stay up late but it was't frequent.
-4.  **If you made a switch, why do you think you chose your initial field first?** Well, my jump wasn’t that large compared to others.
+4.  **If you made a switch, why do you think you chose your initial field first?** Well, my jump wasn't that large compared to others.
 I came in with experience of being a product manager.
 5.  **Do you help construct the curriculum?** Yes, a little bit by providing toy problems.
 I also lecture a bit about toy problems and help out with interviews, the help desk, cross sort and debugging.
-6.  **What was your favorite event/memory from Hack Reactor?** The first 6 weeks were the most fun I’ve ever had, it was really great meeting the other students.
+6.  **What was your favorite event/memory from Hack Reactor?** The first 6 weeks were the most fun I've ever had, it was really great meeting the other students.
 There are a lot of interesting people getting along and figuring out this strange ecosystem.
 I just really had a ball.